Yahnych/lycheejs/guides/quickstart/installation.md

 # Installation

-The lychee.js Engine is distributed via 3 different channels:
+The lychee.js Engine is distributed via two different channels:

 - `lychee.js Library` which is a prototyping library for use with other tech stacks.
 - `lychee.js Engine` which is an isomorphic engine and contains AI automation, all tools and software bots.